ToxicFrog/doom-mods/laevis/README.md

 ### Hideous Destructor

-Hideous Destructor replaces a lot of default Doom behaviours, in ways that Laevis has trouble coping with.
+Hideous Destructor replaces a lot of default Doom behaviours, in ways that Gun Bonsai has trouble coping with.
 A non-exhaustive list of issues:
 - `Scavenge Lead` doesn't work at all
 - `Scavenge Blood` and `Scavenge Steel` produce powerups that may not work properly
 - damage is not always properly converted into XP
 - some upgrades are kind of crashy on some weapons
 - dead enemies may still register as alive to minions/submunitions/etc

-It still works, mostly, but Laevis is definitely confused by HDest and I can't guarantee that it won't break parts of HDest, too.
+It still works, mostly, but Gun Bonsai is definitely confused by HDest and I can't guarantee that it won't break parts of HDest, too.
 Caveat lusor.

 # Ashes 2063/Afterglow